Brennan Manning

-Richard Francis Xavier Manning, known as Brennan Manning (April 27, 1934 - April 12, 2013), was an American author, laicized priest, and public speaker.
+Richard Francis Xavier Manning, known as Brennan Manning (April 27, 1934 - April 12, 2013), was an American author, laicized Catholic priest, and public speaker.
 He is best known for his bestselling book The Ragamuffin Gospel.

 Early life

 Manning was born in Depression-era Brooklyn, New York City, and was one of three children.
 After studying at St. John's University in Queens for two years, he enlisted in the United States Marine Corps and fought in the Korean War.
 After returning to the U.S., he studied journalism.

-Korean War

-Brennan Manning's story involves a profound experience during the Korean War where Brennan's friend Ray sacrificed himself to save Manning's life by throwing himself on a live grenade in their foxhole.
-This event deeply impacted Manning, leading him to later choose the name "Brennan" when he became a priest, in honor of his friend.
-The story also highlights a visit to Ray's mother where Manning questioned if Ray loved him, and her powerful response, "What more could he have done for you?" became a pivotal moment, shaping his understanding of God's love.

 Spiritual life

-In February 1956, he had a powerful experience of the personal love of Jesus Christ.
+In February 1956, he had a powerful experience of the personal love of Jesus Christ and converted to Catholicism.
 He noted that, "At that moment, the entire Christian life became for me an intimate, heartfelt relationship with Jesus."
 He went on to study at Saint Francis University in Loretto, Pennsylvania, graduating with a degree in philosophy in 1960 and then continuing to study theology.
-In May 1963, he graduated from St. Francis Seminary and was ordained into the Franciscan priesthood.
+In May 1963, he graduated from St. Francis Seminary and was ordained into the priesthood as a Franciscan.
 He took the name "Brennan" which was partly based on Saint Brendan but also to honor a friend of the same name.

 In the late 1960s, Manning joined the Little Brothers of Jesus of Charles de Foucauld, a religious institute committed to an uncloistered, contemplative life among the poor.
 Manning transported water via donkey, worked as a mason's assistant and a dishwasher in France, was imprisoned (by choice) in Switzerland, and spent six months in a remote cave in the Zaragoza desert.

 In the 1970s, Manning returned to the US and began writing after confronting his alcoholism.
 He entered rehab at the Hazelden Foundation in Center City, Minnesota.